davidgf/design-patterns-in-ruby/decorator.md

 We need to vary the responsibilities of an object, adding some features.

 ## Solution
-In the **Decorator** pattern we create an object that wraps the real one, implementing the same interface and forwarding method calls.
-However, before delegating on the real object, it performs the additional feature.
+In the **Decorator** pattern we create an object that wraps the real one, and implemente the same interface and forwarding method calls.
+However, before delegating to the real object, it performs the additional feature.
 Since all decorators implement the same core interface, we can build chains of decorators and assemble a combination of features at runtime.

 ## Example
-Below there's an implementation of an object that simply writes a text line to a file:
+Below is an implementation of an object that simply writes a text line to a file:

 ```ruby
 class SimpleWriter